RolandYambao/Subjugate/README.md

 ![Alt text](ProjectTwoWireframe.png "Wireframe")

 ## Reflections:
-This was a very tedious project and I am not particularly fond of it.
-Like many database related projects, it has too many steps required to do very little things, hence it is quite frustrating.
-The end result was interesting but I am not as proud of it as I was with project 1.
-I don't feel much of a sense of accomplishment with this, it isn't bad, it is merely not satisfying.
+This was a very tedious project but I am proud of the results.
+The website and and the artwork I chose to represent respective hypothetical assets in this fictional game integrate very well.
+It took a while to make but overall I am glad I created this.

 ## Credits:
 1. iStock Artists - Various Images